haeoro/hollow_knight_mod/README.md

 2. Infinite health ((999 health) Must lose at least 1/5 health then you can enabled this.)

 # Notes
-Offsets for the program are currently out of date.
+Offsets for the program are currently out of date (program doesn't work).

-Unfinished currently.
-However, I do plan to add more and improve the quality of the code as I continue to sharpen my C++ skills.

-Attempting to compile revamped.cpp will result in major syntax errors.
-I am reconstructing the program in revamped.
-If you intend to try this program, please use main.cpp for now.
+I wanted to build a GUI for this but haven't gotten around to doing it, and the offsets are out of date.